yunsuf/beyan/docs/Kimi-VL_Document_Digitization_System_Design.md

 ## Executive Summary

 This document presents a comprehensive system design for an advanced document digitization system leveraging **Kimi-VL** (Kimi Vision Language Model) as the core cognitive engine.
-The system is designed to automatically process, classify, and extract structured data from diverse business documents including commercial invoices, packing lists, and certificates, with a focus on the sample documents provided in the `/muaz` folder.
+The system is designed to automatically process, classify, and extract structured data from diverse business documents including commercial invoices, packing lists, and certificates, with a focus on the sample documents provided in the `/sample_docs` folder.

 ### Problem Statement

-The organization currently faces significant challenges in document processing:

-1. **Manual Processing Bottleneck**: Documents require manual data entry, leading to delays and errors
-2. **Document Diversity**: Multiple document types (invoices, packing lists, certificates) with varying layouts
-3. **Data Quality Issues**: Human errors in transcription and data entry
-4. **Scalability Limitations**: Current manual process cannot handle increasing document volumes
-5. **Integration Complexity**: Need to integrate with existing database and API infrastructure

 ### Proposed Solution